-- 1. A one-off gain of Php 106.4 mn was booked in 2021 as a result of the increase in the fair value of investment properties of three subsidiaries.
-The fair values of the investment properties are updated by obtaining appraisal from an accredited external appraiser every two years. - 2.
+- 1. A one-off gain of Php 106.4 mn was booked in 2021 as a result of the increase in the fair value of investment properties of three subsidiaries. - 2.
 Finance costs on lease liabilities dropped by 30% YoY to Php 52.5 mn, which was a result of the amortization of the finance lease under PFRS 16. - 3.
 Unrealized foreign exchange gain is at Php 16.1 mn as of end-2021.
 This significantly pertains to the translation of the Company's US Dollar and Euro cash balances. - 4.
-During the period in review, the Company, through its subsidiaries, booked the following one-off gains: - VEC and 100%-owned VREC booked a net gain of Php 3.7 mn on the sale of their equity stake in an associate. - VEC booked a gain of Php 3.1 mn from the dilution of its equity stake (from 100% to 50%) in a company that will undertake a 15-MW on-grid bunker-fired power plant project in Pampanga.
+During the period in review, the Company, through its subsidiaries, booked the following one-off gains: - VEC and 100%-owned VREC booked a net gain of Php 3.7 mn on the sale of their equity stake in an associate.